Struggling With Your Mortgage? Help May Be Available — Act Now Before Deadlines Pass

 The Flex Modification is the standard modification program for conventional loans owned by Fannie Mae or Freddie Mac.
 It targets a modified payment at approximately 20 percent below the pre-modification payment through a combination of interest rate reduction, term extension to 480 months, and principal forbearance or forgiveness depending on the investor.
 Wisconsin homeowners with Fannie or Freddie loans who have experienced a documented hardship — job loss, income reduction, medical expenses, divorce — and who can demonstrate ability to sustain the modified payment are the core candidates.
 Servicers are required to evaluate every eligible borrower for Flex Modification before pursuing foreclosure.

-FHA loans, common in Milwaukee's south side, Racine, and Kenosha working-class neighborhoods, are governed by HUD's loss mitigation waterfall.
-HUD requires servicers to evaluate FHA borrowers for the full sequence of options before foreclosure: informal forbearance, formal forbearance, FHA-HAMP-style modification, partial claim (an interest-free subordinate lien that brings the loan current), and combination modification-plus-partial-claim.
+FHA loans, common in Milwaukee's south side, Racine, and Kenosha working-class neighborhoods, are governed by the federal loss mitigation waterfall.
+Federal guidelines require servicers to evaluate FHA borrowers for the full sequence of options before foreclosure: informal forbearance, formal forbearance, FHA-HAMP-style modification, partial claim (an interest-free subordinate lien that brings the loan current), and combination modification-plus-partial-claim.
 The FHA partial claim is particularly powerful — it allows up to 30 percent of the outstanding principal to be set aside interest-free, curing arrears and reducing the payment simultaneously without cash out of pocket from the borrower.

 VA loans serve Wisconsin's active duty military and veteran population, including personnel stationed at Fort McCoy near Sparta — the Army's primary reserve training installation in the Midwest — as well as the significant veteran communities in Milwaukee and Madison.
 The VA Loss Mitigation program offers repayment plans, forbearance, and VA loan modification.
 The VA can also negotiate with servicers directly on the veteran's behalf, and for VA-guaranteed loans, the VA can acquire the loan to prevent foreclosure in qualifying circumstances.
 VA servicers must consider all loss mitigation options before initiating foreclosure.